 Make changes in something established, especially by introducing new methods, ideas, or products.
 Innovation requires change, and this sometimes means throwing out the current rule book and starting again with a new set of rules.

 If I break an engineering law and something bad happens, then the fault is mine.
-My plane won't fly, my boat won't float, my bridge will fall down.
+My plane won't fly, my boat won't float, my bridge will fall down, my software won't work as expected.
 If I break a bureaucratic rule and nothing bad happens, then that rule has no practical purpose and its existence can be questioned.
 On the other hand the breaking of a rule may result in something pleasant, such as better performance, quicker delivery or lower costs.
 The fact that a bureaucrat is upset because he can no longer tick that box on his sheet of paper becomes irrelevant.

 There are very few "laws" in the world of software engineering.
 Personally I can see only three: